Bulgur Salad with Cucumbers, Red Peppers, Chickpeas, Lemon & Dill

-Made with bulgur, fresh herbs, chopped vegetables and buttery chickpeas, this Middle Eastern-style salad is like a bulked-up tabbouleh.
+Made with nutty bulgur, fresh herbs, chopped vegetables, and buttery chickpeas, this Middle Eastern-style salad is like a bulked-up tabbouleh.
 I like to make it over the weekend and keep it in the fridge all week long for healthy lunches.

-If you’re unfamiliar with bulgur, it’s a chewy and nutty-tasting Middle Eastern grain made from whole wheat kernels that have been parboiled, dried and cracked.
-In addition to being delicious, it’s super healthy — high in fiber and protein, rich in vitamins and minerals and low in fat and calories.
-You can find it in most supermarkets near the pasta, rice or hot cereal, and some stores (like Whole Foods) also carry it in bulk bins.
+Bulgur is a chewy and nutty-tasting grain made from whole wheat kernels that have been parboiled, dried and cracked.
+In addition to being delicious, it’s super healthy — high in fiber and protein, rich in vitamins and minerals, and low in fat and calories.
+You can find it in most supermarkets near the pasta, rice, or hot cereal, and many stores also carry it in the bulk bins.

-In the meantime, prepare the vegetables and herbs.
+While the bulgur soaks, prepare the vegetables and herbs.

 I like to soak the red onions in cold water to remove the raw onion taste.
 This is totally optional — if you like raw onions, skip this step.

-Bulgur Salad with Cucumbers, Red Peppers, Chick Peas, Lemon and Dill
+Bulgur Salad with Cucumbers, Red Peppers, Chick Peas, Lemon & Dill

 - 1 red bell pepper, diced